You don’t have to be the one to fix what’s wrong.

 This is true of any relationship.
 Partnership, adult children, family or friends.

-You’re smart enough to know when your time and energy isn’t reciprocated.
+You’re smart enough to know if you’re putting your time and energy out there but you’re not getting the same back.
 Now all you have to do is act on it.
 Or actually NOT act on it if you know what I mean.

-Mindfulness is being aware of our thoughts and intuitively putting what we know into practice.
-Resist that urge to fix what may be broken.
+Resist that urge to fix the broken parts all by yourself.
 See what happens.
 Try letting someone else fix things for a change.
+Or at least meet you halfway.